- Michael Thompson

 “Many people are like garbage trucks.
 They run around full of garbage, full of frustration, full of anger, and full of disappointment.
 As their garbage piles up, they look for a place to dump it.
 And if you let them, they’ll dump it on you.
 So when someone wants to dump on you, don’t take it personally.
 Just smile, wave, wish them well, and move on.
 Believe me.
 You’ll be happier.”

-Don’t let the actions of others ruin your day
+Don’t let the actions of others dictate your day

 One of the few certainties in life is that people will do things that piss you off.
 They’ll cut you off in traffic.
 They’ll snap at you for no reason.
 They’ll leave nasty comments on your articles.